How to Fix Unallocated Hard Drive and Recover Data from It

 2. Right-click the unallocated space and click New Simple Volume.Creating a new simple volume.

-3. Click Next.Skipping the overview screen.
+3. Click Next when the New Simple Volume Wizard appears.Skipping the overview screen.

-7. Click Finish.Creating the volume.
+7. Review your settings and click Finish.Creating the volume.

 Conclusion